 Coupled with the fact I was not coping with home life with my ex and drinking excessively.
 In may 2014, the police arrived at my door, to tell me that my father had died of a heart attack the other side of the country.
 I cannot tell you how I felt at the time because even now I still don’t understand my feelings fully, after everything bad that had happened between us over the years.
 I never expected a policeman to be stood in front of me telling me that he had died and that I was his next of kin, he’d actually divorced a few years previous and being the eldest of his children I was faced with the whole lot of sorting his affairs.

 I’m not going to sit here and fib and say it was a breeze, it wasn’t I had to do somethings I am not proud of, mainly in respect of putting the lies he’d told so many people over the years right.
 Believe me when I say, you’ve heard of Billy Liar right? well, my father made him look like an angel.
 I know some of you must be thinking, “God, she’s awful, the things she’s saying about her own father”.
 I do understand your opinions, but lovely’s you’ve no idea what I had to endure the best part of twenty years of my life.
-My Father is the one who made me; attempt suicide twice, drove me to drink, the reason I took anti-depressants for the best part of eight years and ultimately is the reason I have no trust and commitment issues with men.
+My Father is the one who made me; attempt suicide twice, drove me to drink, the reason I took anti-depressants for the best part of eight years and ultimately is the reason I have no trust and commitment issues with men and ultimately ruined my childhood and teenage years.

 The aftermath of sorting everything from funeral arrangements, dealing with all sorts of random rubbish I learnt along the way of my father’s death was hard, something I actually thought alot at the time I would never get through.
 How do I deal with the loss of my parent who wasn’t a parent but was sometimes?

 I lost alot when my father past, not just him but my three brothers, my step-mom (before when he was married) and my father’s current partner.
 The ultimately blamed me for everything he did and the lies he’d told.
 Why?
 Because I couldn’t sit there and listen to all these make believe stories he’d created over the years which to this day I have no explanation other than, he must have not had any self confidence in people would like him for him, so he made lies to create a better version of himself.
 If any of my family are reading this… ask yourself… “why would I lie?, what do I have to gain?” the answer is simple.
 After everything I ever went through with him, why would I lie?
-I have nothing to gain, I’ve never had you in my life and I don’t need to have you in my life, just open your eyes and think about it!.
+I have nothing to gain, I’ve never had you in my life and I don’t need to have you in my life, just open your eyes and think about it!, one day you will realise I’m not the person you thought I was.

 In July 2014 after the dust had settled with the emotional roller-coaster I had been through with my father, my nanna past away, she was a lovely lady and I miss her very deeply.
 I never got to go to her funeral because all the things kicked off with my ex husband and I finally moved out the day before back to my mom’s.